briankim1512/BEProject/README.md

 ```

 Once vagrant is installed or you already have vagrant, navigate to this directory
-where this file is located in and type:
+where this file is located in through a terminal and type:

 ```
 vagrant up
 vagrant ssh
 ```

-into the terminal.

 Once complete, cd into /vagrant and run the python code "DBSetup.py" and
 "initDBEntries.py" by typing: